SPACs are an inside joke on Wall Street, and the joke is on you

 There’s a catch: SPAC sponsors have only two years to find a merger partner.
 If they don’t, all the money put up by investors must be returned, including the non-refundable fees paid by the sponsors to the bankers, lawyers, and accountants.
 That is the “risk” in the SPAC for the sponsors—find a company to buy within two years or you’ll not only be out of business, you’ll also have to eat the millions in fees already paid.
 If they do find a company to buy, the sponsors are off the hook and can get up to 20% of the equity of the newly public company virtually for free.
 No wonder the SPAC space is broiling.

 The ticking SPAC clock creates a number of perverse incentives, the worst of which is that SPAC sponsors may end up competing for increasingly immature companies to take public.
-Nearly $150 billion in equity capital has been raised since the start of 2020, according to SPAC Insider, an industry data source, much of it in desperate need of spending.
+More than $150 billion in equity capital has been raised since the start of 2020, according to SPAC Insider, an industry data source, much of it in desperate need of spending.
 With the expectation of three-to-one leverage from other private investors, who often put money into the deal as the merger is coming together, that’s something like $500 billion of capital looking for companies to buy before the money has to be returned.

 The financial press has responded with astonishment and alarm: Andrew Ross Sorkin, the business columnist at The New York Times and CNBC anchor, wrote a column decrying SPAC excess as “rife with misaligned incentives between the sponsor and other investors, particularly those who come after a merger.”
 He also repeated a bad joke making the rounds on Squawk Box that more people on Wall Street have SPACs than have COVID-19—and Bloomberg Opinion recently ran a series of columns devoted to the froth in the SPAC market.